Size: 49 Pages, Transcript

 Format: Originally recorded on 2 sound tape reels.
 Reformatted in 2010 as 8 digital wav files.
 Duration is 3 hrs., 43 min.

-Collection Summary: An interview of Richard Anuszkiewicz conducted by Paul Cummings for the Archives of American Art.
-Anuszkiewicz speaks of his parochial education in Erie, Pa.; the influence of Joseph Plavcan, a teacher at Erie Tech.; his early use of dark outlines; his classes with Josef Albers at Yale University and with Henry Hensche in Provincetown; his transition from realism to abstraction and his relationship with Julian Stanczak.
+Summary: An interview of Richard Anuszkiewicz conducted 1971 December 28 - 1972 January 7, by Paul Cummings, for the Archives of American Art.
+Anuszkiewicz speaks of his parochial education in Erie, Pennsylvania; the influence of Joseph Plavcan, a teacher at Erie Tech.; his early use of dark outlines; his classes with Josef Albers at Yale University and with Henry Hensche in Provincetown; his transition from realism to abstraction and his relationship with Julian Stanczak.
 He recalls exhibitions at the Kotler, the Contemporaries and Janis Galleries; employment as a house painter, restorer, silver designer, and teacher; and discusses his explorations of color, line, methods and techniques.